woon5118/totara_ub/readme.md

 ## Upgrading

 The following steps should be followed when upgrading any Totara site, to any newer release.
-For detailed instructions see https://help.totaralearning.com/display/latest/Upgrading+from+Totara
+For detailed instructions see [upgrading from Totara](https://help.totaralearning.com/display/latest/Upgrading+from+Totara)

 1. Check the live logs to check if any users are currently using the site.
     The site will be offline while the upgrades are performed.